brunoruviaro/Wherever-We-Are/README.md

 Piece for laptop orchestra.
 Created for SCLOrk in 2013, second version in 2014.

-### Description
+### Summary

-Seven players plus one "projection player" (can double as conductor).
+For a minimum of 8 players.

-Seven players type excerpts of a quote from John Cage.
+*Players 1-6* type excerpts of a quote from John Cage.
 Each letter plays a sample of prepared piano.
 When a typo occurs samples of rain and trucks are played.

-The "projection" player runs a laptop connected to a projector receiving OSC messages from the other players.
+Text is displayed on projection to the audience.

+*Player 7* types any letters in any order, erasing letters from the projection screen.
+Player 7 produces sounds similar to players 1-6, but slightly processed.

+*Player 8* is the "projection" player.
+It receives OSC messages from the other players.
+This laptop is connected to a projector.
+The player controls fade time of letters on projection screen.

 Each letter typed by a player flashes on screen for a few seconds, then fades out.
 The randomized appearance of letters on screen gives the audience the chance to read Cage's quote, not all at once, but put together as pieces of a puzzle.
-The projection player controls fade time of these letters.

 The full quote is: